-For many outdoor adventure seekers, the first sign of a worthy destination is that one might have trouble finding it.
+For many outdoor adventure seekers, the first sign of a worthy destination is that you might have trouble finding it.

 Pickering Creek Audubon Center, on Maryland's Eastern Shore, offers this friendly warning on its website because Internet mapping services often steer visitors the wrong way.
 In reality, Pickering Creek is just a few miles beyond the well-traveled pavement of interstate Route 50, but the side roads quickly wind toward a landscape that sounds of wings more often than cars.